 As WHO warns against vaccine nationalism, what it really is

-New Delhi, Aug 07: WHO chief Tedros Adhanom Ghebreyesus said on Friday against vaccine nationalism saying wealthier nations can not be remain safe if poor nations remain exposed to coronavirus.
+New Delhi, Aug 07: WHO chief Tedros Adhanom Ghebreyesus said on Friday against vaccine nationalism saying wealthier nations can not remain safe if poor nations remain exposed to coronavirus.

 "For the world to recover faster, it has to recover together", said Ghebreyesus.